ikkisoft/SerialKiller/README.md

 SerialKiller config supports the following settings:

  - **Refresh**: The refresh delay in milliseconds, used to *hot-reload* the configuration file.
 Good news!
 You don't need to restart your application if you change the config file
  - **BlackList**: A [Java regex](http://docs.oracle.com/javase/7/docs/api/java/util/regex/Pattern.html) to define malicious classes.
-The [default configuration file](https://github.com/ikkisoft/SerialKiller/blob/master/config/serialkiller.conf) already includes several known payloads so that your application is protected by default against known attacks.
+The [default configuration file](https://github.com/ikkisoft/SerialKiller/blob/master/config/serialkiller.conf) already includes several known payloads so that your application is protected by default against known attacks
  - **WhiteList**: A [Java regex](http://docs.oracle.com/javase/7/docs/api/java/util/regex/Pattern.html) to define classes used by your application.
 If you can quickly identify a list of trusted classes, this is the best way to secure your application.
-For instance, you could allow classes in your own package only.
+For instance, you could allow classes in your own package only
  - **Profiling**: Starting from v0.4, SerialKiller introduces a *profiling* mode to enumerate classes deserialized by the application.
 In this mode, the deserialization is not blocked.
-To protect your application, make sure to use *'false'* for this setting.
+To protect your application, make sure to use *'false'* for this setting in production (default value)
  - **Logging**: Basic logging capabilities.
-The configuration allows to enable/disable logging as well as defining the log file path.
-Please note that hot-reload does not work on logging options.
+This configuration allows to enable/disable logging as well as to specify the log file path.
+Please note that hot-reload does not work on logging options

 Example of *serialkiller.conf*